Lone INLD MLA Abhay Singh Chautala resigns from Haryana Assembly over farm laws | Politics

-The Speaker had not accepted Chautala's previous letters as his resignation on the grounds that ''conditional letters'' cannot be considered as such.
+The Speaker had not accepted Abhay's previous letters as his resignation on the grounds that ''conditional letters'' cannot be considered as such.

-After Chautala's resignation, the 90-member Haryana Assembly now has 40 MLAs of the BJP, 10 of ally JJP, 31 members of the main opposition Congress and one MLA of Haryana Lokhit Party.
+After Abhay's resignation, the 90-member Haryana Assembly now has 40 MLAs of the BJP, 10 of ally JJP, 31 members of the main opposition Congress and one MLA of Haryana Lokhit Party.

 Seven members are Independents, out of whom five including Power Minister Ranjit Singh Chautala support the ruling combine.